AmpersandTarski/Ampersand/docs/reference-material/syntax-of-ampersand.md

 ### Syntax

 The model is specified between the keywords CONTEXT and ENDCONTEXT.
 A context has a name.
+You can optionally specify the language and markup \(see below\).

 ```text
 CONTEXT MyModel